A Centuries-Old Victorian Gets a New Bathroom

 Bonus: The original linen closet had the issue of being too deep, rendering its far corners almost unusable.
 Joel and Nina’s Sweeten contractor installed moveable shelves that slide in and out of the closet so they could maximize every inch of storage.

 Style finds: Sink and vanity: Bertch.
 12″ x 12″ Excalibur Series floor tile in Smokey Tan: Glazzio Tiles.
-Devonshire widespread faucet and shower fixture in Brushed Nickel: Kohler.
+Devonshire widespread faucet and shower fixture in Brushed Nickel: Appliances Connection.
 Diverter in Brushed Nickel: Delta.
 Toilet: American Standard.
-Bathtub: Kohler.
+Bathtub: Appliances Connection.
 Vanity Mirror: Pottery Barn.
 Coventry Gray, #HC-169 paint: Benjamin Moore.

 Dealing with a chilly bathroom of their own, Laura and Peter installed radiant floor heating beneath their marble tile.